David Cooksey: Career

 Cooksey embarked on a career as an industrial engineer, rising through the management of the company Formica International, and finally leading the management buy-out of a subsidiary in 1971.

 In 1981, he formed Advent Venture Partners, one of the first venture capital firms in the United Kingdom, which provided financing for technology-based businesses.
 He remained chairman until September 2006.
 He was the first chairman of the British Venture Capital Association (1983/4) and chairman of the European Private Equity and Venture Capital Association (2005/6).

 Cooksey was chairman of the Audit Commission from 1986 to 1995, and in 1996, as chairman of the Local Government Commission for England, proposed the introduction of unitary authorities in many areas of England.

 In 2003, Cooksey was appointed to chair the Biosciences Industry Growth Taskforce by HM Treasury and the DTI and issued the report "Biosciences 2015" that year.

-He revised and reissued the report in 2009.
+Cooksey revised and reissued the report in 2009.
 In 2006, he published the Cooksey Review of UK health research for HM Treasury which led to a new funding structure and approach to medical research in the UK.
 It also paved the way to new approaches to pharmaceutical licensing.

-Sir David was a director of the Bank of England from 1994 until 2005, including a period as Chairman of Directors from 2001.
+Sir David Cooksey was a director of the Bank of England from 1994 until 2005, including a period as Chairman of Directors from 2001.
 He was a Governor of the Wellcome Trust from 1995 to 1999, and was Chairman of the Board of Directors at Diamond Light Source Ltd from its formation in 2002 until September 2008.

-He was chairman of the Francis Crick Institute from 2009 to August 2017.
-He was Pro Chancellor of the University of Southampton from 2009-2013.
+Cooksey was chairman of the Francis Crick Institute from 2009 to August 2017.
+He was Pro Chancellor of the University of Southampton from 2009–2013.

-Sir David was Chairman of London and Continental Railways from 2006 to 2011.
+Sir David Cooksey was Chairman of London and Continental Railways from 2006 to 2011.
 He was appointed chairman of Bechtel Ltd in 2008.
 He chaired UK Financial Investments Limited from 2009 to 2012.